dortania/OpenCore-Install-Guide/AMD/zen.md

 * **AppleXcpmExtraMsrs**: NO
   * Disables multiple MSR access needed for unsupported CPUs like Pentiums and certain Xeons
 * **CustomSMBIOSGuid**: NO
-  * Performs GUID patching for UpdateSMBIOSMode Custom mode.
+  * Performs GUID patching for UpdateSMBIOSMode set to `Custom`.
 Usually relevant for Dell laptops
-  * Enabling this quirk with UpdateSMBIOSMode Custom mode can also disable SMBIOS injection into "non-Apple" OSes however we do not endorse this method as it breaks Bootcamp compatibility.
+  * Enabling this quirk in tandem with `PlatformInfo -> UpdateSMBIOSMode -> Custom will disable SMBIOS injection into "non-Apple" OSes however we do not endorse this method as it breaks Bootcamp compatibility.
 Use at your own risk.
-To be used in tandem with `PlatformInfo -> UpdateSMBIOSMode -> Custom`
 * **DisableIoMapper**: NO
   * AMD doesn't have DMAR or VT-D support so irrelevant
 * **DisableLinkeditJettison**: YES
-  * Allows Lilu and others to have stable performance in macOS 11, Big Sur without the keepsyms=1 quirk
+  * Allows Lilu and others to have more reliable performance without `keepsyms=1`
 * **DisableRtcChecksum**: NO
   * Prevents AppleRTC from writing to primary checksum (0x58-0x59), required for users who either receive BIOS reset or are sent into Safe mode after reboot/shutdown
 * **ExtendBTFeatureFlags** NO